 The major function of the colon is to absorb water and salts from digestive byproducts that enter from the small intestine.
 Naturally occurring bacteria in the colon help this process along.

-According to the American Gastroenterological Association (AGA), two quarts of liquid byproducts enter the colon from the small intestine each day.
-This material can take several days to move through the entire colon.
+According to the American Gastroenterological Association (AGA), the liquid byproducts that enter the colon from the small intestine can take several days to move through the entire colon.
 During its passage, the fluids are absorbed into the body, leaving solid waste (feces) behind.
 The feces, commonly known as stool, collect in the lower part of the descending colon.
 Contractions of the colon move the waste along until it enters the rectum.

 The rectum is only a few inches long.
 Stool is held in the rectum until contractions from the colon move it through the anus and out of the body.

 Normal bowel function varies from person to person, the AGA points out.
 For example, normal bowel movements range from as many as three stools a day to as few as three a week.
 A normal movement is firm but not hard, contains no blood, and is passed without cramps or pain.